canincarlos/LastCatStanding/README.md

 ### Complications

-I knew there would be issues with normalizing images sizes, as well as centering images across screensizes.
+I knew that there would be issues with normalizing images sizes, as well as centering images across screensizes.

-Lastly, when implementing Local Storage; after clearing the local storage the page needs to be refreshed immediately, otherwise the Local Storage won't be cleared.
+Lastly, when implementing Local Storage; after clearing the local storage the page needs to be refreshed (`window.location.reload()`) immediately, otherwise the Local Storage won't be cleared.

 # Bootstrap VS TailwindCSS

+Onwards to our comparison ...

 Bootstrap was initially used for basic formatting (background colors, buttons, etc).
 I've always had difficulty centering objects with Bootstrap; and this time was no different.
 So I removed all of the Bootstrap CSS, and copied the barebones of the SPA into the basicapp folder.
+And rebuilt the aesthetic aspects using Tailwind CSS.

 **Quick Comparison**